cnvrg/recommenders_blueprint/README_inference.md

    - Use the Try it Live section with a relevant user ID to check your model's predictions.
    - Use the bottom integration panel to integrate your API with your code by copying in your code snippet.

 An API endpoint that recommends similar items to users based on their behavior has now been deployed.

-Click [here](link) for detailed instructions to run this blueprint.
 To learn how this blueprint was created, click [here](https://github.com/cnvrg/recommenders-blueprint).